-Data virtualization is a transformative technology that enables organizations to access, manage, and analyze data without knowing its physical location or format.
+Data virtualization is a transformative technology that enables organizations to access, manage, and analyze data without needing to know its physical location or format.

 This article explores data virtualization's definition, importance, and functioning, highlighting its key benefits and design limitations.
-It also examines various use cases and offers insights into top data virtualization vendors in today’s market.
+It also examines various use cases and explains how CData Connect AI delivers a modern, cloud-native approach to data virtualization for today's AI-driven enterprise.

 What is data virtualization?

-Data virtualization enables businesses to access, manage, integrate, and aggregate data from disparate sources independent of its physical location or format in real time.
-According to DAMA, creators of the Data Management Body of Knowledge (DMBOK), data virtualization is defined as follows:
+Data virtualization enables businesses to access, manage, integrate, and aggregate data from disparate sources in real time, independent of its physical location or format.
+DAMA International, creators of the Data Management Body of Knowledge (DMBOK), defines data virtualization as follows:

 "Data virtualization enables distributed databases, as well as multiple heterogeneous data stores, to be accessed and viewed as a single database.
 Rather than physically performing ETL on data with transformation engines, Data Virtualization servers perform data extract, transform and integrate virtually."

 This technology is crucial for modern data strategies, offering a unified view of data without the need for physical consolidation.
-By leveraging database virtualization tools and software, organizations can streamline data management processes, enhance data cataloging, and improve data service delivery.
-Data virtualization solutions provide a flexible and efficient approach to data integration, supporting data virtualization for the cloud and enabling seamless access to virtualized data across various data sources.
+By utilizing data virtualization tools and software, organizations can streamline data management processes, enhance data cataloging, and improve data service delivery.
+Data virtualization solutions provide a flexible and efficient approach to data integration, supporting cloud environments and enabling seamless access to virtualized data across various data sources.

-The importance of data virtualization solutions for modern data strategies
+The importance of data virtualization for modern data strategies

 The problem

 Organizations recognize that to make smarter decisions, delight customers, and outcompete rivals, they need to exploit their data assets more effectively.
-This trend towards data-driven business has accelerated due to COVID-19.
+Yet the gap between data ambition and data reality remains wide.

-• Social media or website data (e.g., Facebook, Twitter, Google Analytics)
+Social media and website data (e.g., Facebook, Google Analytics)

-The demand for faster, more complex data leads to challenges like:
+The demand for faster, more complex data creates challenges like:

 To address these challenges, organizations must move from data silos and isolated technologies to a strategy where data and analytics are integral to everyday business operations.